Clementine Vanilla Quick Bread

 - 1/4 teaspoon salt

-- Zest 6 of the clementines.
+- Make the quick bread batter.
+Zest 6 of the clementines.
 Cut the pith from 2 of these zested clementines and cut the fruit along the membrane to collect the segments, discarding any seeds.
 Juice the remaining 4 zested clementines, along with the 4 unzested clementines.

 - Whisk together the flour, baking powder, baking soda, and salt.
 Add half of this mixture to the butter and eggs and beat on low speed until just combined.
 Pour in the heavy cream, 1/4 cup clementine juice, and vanilla extract, mixing to combine, followed by the remaining dry ingredients.